julep-ai/julep/docs/python-sdk-docs/julep/managers/memory.md

 A base manager class for handling agent memories.

-This manager provides an interface to interact with agent memories, allowing for listing and other operations to manage an agent's memories.
+This manager provides an interface to interact with agent memories, facilitating operations such as listing and retrieving memories based on various criteria.

 Methods:
     _list(agent_id, query, types=None, user_id=None, limit=None, offset=None):